AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 This article explains how to prepare your database when upgrading to Adobe Commerce 2.3.5 from version 2.3.4 or earlier.

-This upgrade requires the support team to upgrade MariaDB on the cloud infrastructure from MariaDB 10.0 to 10.2 to meet requirements for Adobe Commerce .
-Adobe Commerce version 2.3.5 and later.
+This upgrade requires the support team to upgrade MariaDB on the cloud infrastructure from MariaDB 10.0 to 10.2 to meet requirements for Adobe Commerce version 2.3.5 and later.

 ## Affected product and versions